Site icon nobizlikedoughbiz

 Instructions

-1. Preheat the oven to 177°C / 350°F. Pan-spray a quarter sheet pan and line it with parchment paper.
+1. Preheat the oven to 180°C / 350°F. Grease a quarter sheet pan with pan spray and line it with parchment paper.

-2. Mix the butter, shortening and sugar in the bowl of a stand mixer fitted with the paddle attachment and stir together for 2-3 minutes on a medium-high.
+2. In the bowl of a stand mixer fitted with the paddle attachment, cream together butter, shortening, and both sugars for 2–3 minutes on medium-high speed until light and fluffy.
 Scrape down the sides of the bowl.

-4. Combine buttermilk, oil and vanilla and add the mixture slowly on low speed.
-Increase the speed of the mixer to medium-high and stir for 2-3 minutes until the mixture is white, twice the size of the initial mixture and completely homogeneous.
+4. Combine buttermilk, oil, and vanilla.
+Gradually add this mixture to the batter on low speed.
+Increase to medium-high and beat for 2–3 minutes, until the mixture is pale, doubled in volume, and completely homogeneous.
 Stop the mixer and scrape down the sides of the bowl.

-5. In a medium bowl mix cake flour, baking powder, salt and 50g of rainbow sprinkles together.
-Add the dry ingredients with the mixer on very low speed.
-Mix for 45 to 60 seconds until the batter comes together.
-Scrape down the sides of the bowl.
-Mix again for 45 seconds on low speed.
+5. In a medium bowl, whisk together cake flour, baking powder, salt, and 50g of rainbow sprinkles.
+Add the dry ingredients to the batter on very low speed and mix for 45–60 seconds until just combined.
+Scrape down the sides and mix again on low for 45 seconds.

-6. Spread the cake mixture evenly in the pan by using a spatula.
-Add the remaining rainbow sprinkles on top of the batter.
+6. Spread the batter evenly in the prepared pan with a spatula.
+Sprinkle the remaining rainbow sprinkles on top.

-8. After 30 minutes, gently tap the edge of the cake.
-The cake should spring back slightly and the center should no longer jiggle.
-Leave the cake in the oven 3-5 minutes longer if it s not yet ready.
+7. Bake on the center rack for 30–35 minutes, rotating the pan halfway through.
+The cake should rise and double in size.
+After 30 minutes, gently tap the edge of the cake; it should spring back slightly, and the center should no longer jiggle.
+If not, leave in the oven 3–5 minutes longer.

-9. Remove the cake from the oven and cool it on a wire rack.
+8. Remove from the oven and cool completely on a wire rack.
+Wrap in plastic and refrigerate overnight.

-1. In the bowl of a stand mixer fitted with the paddle attachment beat butter, shortening and cream cheese for 2-3 minutes on a medium-high speed, until the mixture is smooth and fluffy.
+1. In the bowl of a stand mixer fitted with the paddle attachment, beat butter, shortening, and cream cheese on medium-high for 2–3 minutes until smooth and fluffy.
 Scrape down the sides of the bowl.

-3. Add powdered sugar, salt, baking powder and citric acid and mix on low speed to incorporate into the batter.
-Increase speed to medium-high and beat for 2-3 minutes until you have a white and smooth frosting.
+3. Add powdered sugar, salt, baking powder, and citric acid on low speed to incorporate, then beat on medium-high for 2–3 minutes until smooth and glossy.

-4. Place the clumps on the prepared baking sheet and bake for 20 minutes.
+3. Spread the clumps evenly on the prepared baking sheet and bake for 20 minutes.
+Cool completely before using.

 Assemble the Cake

-1. Put a piece of parchment paper on your work surface.
-Place the cake onto it and peel the parchment from the bottom of the cake.
-Use the cake ring to cut out 2 circles from the cake.
-These are the top 2 cake layers.
-Use the remaining cake "scrap", put it together to make the bottom layer of the cake.
+1. Place a piece of parchment paper on your work surface.
+Remove the cake from the pan and peel off the bottom parchment.
+Using a cake ring, cut out 2 circles for the top layers.
+Gather the remaining cake scraps to form the bottom layer.

-9. Place the remaining cake round into the frosting.
-Spread the rest of the frosting over the top of the cake.
-Decorate it with the remaining crumbs.
+5. Place the final cake round on top and spread the remaining frosting over the top and sides.
+Decorate with the remaining crumbs.

-10. Transfer the baking sheet to the fridge and let it cool for at least 12 hours to allow the cake and filling to set.
+6. Transfer the cake to the fridge and chill for at least 12 hours to allow it to set.
+Transfer the cake to a serving plate and remove the cake ring and acetate carefully.
+Slice and enjoy.

 Notes